MicrosoftDocs/Contribute/Contribute/index.md

 ## Additional ways to contribute to docs.microsoft.com content

 You can learn more about the different tasks in our article on [how to contribute](how-to-contribute.md).

-## Feedback

-If you have suggestions for contributions, or you have questions about this guide, please use the comments section on this page.